 Field Scope Туре Description id required string ID for the bid object chosen by the bidder for tracking and debugging purposes.
 Useful when multiple bids are submitted for a single impression for a given seat. impid required string ID of the impression object to which this bid applies. price required float Bid price in CPM.
 WARNING/Best Practice Note: Although this value is a float, OpenRTB strongly suggests using integer math for accounting to avoid rounding errors. adid optional string ID that references the ad to be served if the bid wins. nurl optional string Win notice URL.
 Note that ad markup is also typically, but not necessarily, returned via this URL. adm optional string Actual ad markup.
-XHTML if a response to a banner object, or VAST XML if a response to a video object. adomain optional Array of string Advertiser's primary or top-level domain for advertiser checking.
+XHTML if a response to a banner object, or VAST XML if a response to a video object. adomain optional array of strings Advertiser's primary or top-level domain for advertiser checking.
 This can be a list of domains if there is a rotating creative.
-However, exchanges may mandate that only one landing domain is allowed. iurl optional string Sample image URL (without cache busting) for content checking cid optional string Campaign ID or similar that appears within the ad markup crid optional string Creative ID for reporting content issues or defects.
-This could also be used as a reference to a creative ID that is posted with an exchange. attr optional array of integer Array of creative attributes.
-See Table 6.3 Creative Attributes. ext optional object This object is a placeholder that may contain custom JSON agreed to by the parties in an OpenRTB transaction to support flexibility beyond the standard defined in this specification.
+However, exchanges may mandate that only one landing domain is allowed. lurl optional string Sample image URL (without cache busting) for content checking cid optional string Campaign ID or similar that appears within the ad markup crid optional string Creative ID for reporting content issues or defects.
+This could also be used as a reference to a creative ID that is posted with an exchange. attr optional array of integers Array of creative attributes.
+See Table 6.3 Creative Attributes. dealid optional string A unique identifier for the direct deal associated with the bid.
+If the bid is associated and in response to a dealid in the request object it is required in the response object. h optional integer Width of the ad in pixels.
+If the bid request contained the wmax/hmax and wmin/hmin optional fields it is recommended that the response bid contains this field to signal the size of ad chosen.
+W optional integer Height of the ad in pixels.
+If the bid request contained the wmax/hmax and wmin/hmin optional fields it is recommended that the response bid contains this field to signal the size of ad chosen. ext optional object This object is a placeholder that may contain custom JSON agreed to by the parties in an OpenRTB transaction to support flexibility beyond the standard defined in this specification.